 Tax rates and tax payment procedure applicable at the moment of purchase of the Notes to the tax residents, non-residents of Malta, and residents of other countries may change.
 The Issuer will not compensate the Noteholders for any increases in taxes.
 Therefore, the Noteholders may receive smaller payments related to the Notes.
-At the time of signing these Terms of the Issue Maltese laws do not impose on the Issuer any tax withholding obligation in relation to payments to Noteholders related to the Notes to non-residents on Malta.
-In case, where the Noteholder is a person (both corporate or non-corporate) who qualifies as being a resident of Malta during the year in which the investment income (interest) is derived, the interest payable in respect to the Bond shall be subject to the final withholding tax, currently at the rate of 15% (10% in case of certain types of collective investment funds), unless the Issuer is instructed by the resident Noteholder to receive interest gross of any withholding tax based on the election made at the time of subscription.
+At the time of signing these Terms of the Issue, Maltese laws do not impose on the Issuer tax withholding obligation for payments made to Noteholders non-residents of Malta in relation to the Notes.
+In case a Noteholder (corporate or non-corporate) qualifies as being a tax resident of Malta during the year in which the investment income (interest) is derived, the interest payable in respect to the Note shall be subject to the final withholding tax, currently at the rate of 15%, unless the Issuer is instructed by the resident Noteholder at the time of subscription to receive interest gross of any withholding tax.
 For more detailed information you are advised to seek an advice on the taxation of such an income as specific rules may apply.